-The appendices collected in Section 5, wich are relevant to all balancing reserve types, are the detailed requirements on data exchange with the reserve connecting TSO, differentiated by aggregation levels (TU, RPU/RPG, pool), balancing reserve type (FCR, aFRR, mFRR) and time of exchange (real-time vs. offline) [5.1], the confirmation of the reserve connecting distribution system operator [5.2], the supplier confirmation [5.3], the declaration of confirmation of the collateral provider in the event of third-party collateralisation [5.4] and the voluntary commitment of the BSP [5.5].
+The appendices collected in Section 5, which are relevant to all balancing reserve types, are the detailed requirements on data exchange with the reserve connecting TSO, differentiated by aggregation levels (TU, RPU/RPG, pool), balancing reserve type (FCR, aFRR, mFRR) and time of exchange (real-time vs. offline) [5.1], the confirmation of the reserve connecting distribution system operator [5.2], the supplier confirmation [5.3] and the declaration of confirmation of the collateral provider in the event of third-party collateralisation [5.4].